 Ear Tube Insertion

 Your eardrums are thin pieces of tissue deep in your ears.
-The space behind the eardrum—called the middle ear—is connected to the throat by a tube.
-This tube allows air to fill this space and fluid to drain from the middle ear.
+The space behind the eardrum—called the middle ear—is connected to the back of the nose by a tube.
+This tube, called the eustachian tube, allows air to fill this space and fluid to drain from the middle ear.

 But sometimes these tubes don't work properly.
-This can occur because of allergies, colds, or interference from structures in the throat called adenoids.
+This can occur because of allergies, colds, or interference from structures in the back of the nose called adenoids.
 As a result, fluid can build up behind the eardrums.
 This can cause pain and hearing loss.
-Sometimes an infection can also strike deep in the ears.
+Sometimes an infection can also occur deep in the ears.

-During an ear tube insertion, a doctor places a tiny tube into the eardrum to let fluid escape from the middle ear.
+During ear tube insertion, a doctor places a tiny tube into the eardrum to let fluid escape from the middle ear.
 It also lets air enter the middle ear through the eardrum.
-By the time these tubes come out, the body's natural passageway from the middle ear to the throat may be working better.
+By the time these tubes come out, the body's natural passageway from the middle ear to the back of the nose may be working better.
+But sometimes another tube will need to be replaced.

 The tubes are made of various materials.
 The doctor may insert tubes that fall out on their own after six months to a year.
 Another kind is made to stay in place longer, and the doctor may need to remove them later.